techyminati/DeOXy/README.md

 ------------------------------------------------------------------------------------------------------------------------

-# How To Setup INBUILT Updater Module
+# How To Setup INBUILT Updaterbeta-stable Module

 * You need to set these two variables in heroku vars..